danawoodman/sveltekit-auth-example/README.md

 - `cookie` - Stores users and the auth token in a cookie.
 The is purely for demo purposes as it means we don't need any backend.
 You should NOT use this in production.
 - `pocketbase` - Uses [PocketBase](https://pocketbase.io) as the backend.
 All you need to do is follow their setup guide and then run `./pocketbase serve` and you should be up and running.

-You can enable the adapter you want by commenting out the adapter you want in `src/lib/auth/index.ts`.
+You can enable the adapter you want by uncommenting the adapter you want in `src/lib/auth/index.ts`.
 Make sure all other adapters are commented out.

 Then just configure your adapter backend and run the dev server!